The following information has been assembled for Abilene, Texas. Please refer to our Publications page for a printable version of this information.

 |Los Angeles, California||1,255|

-Abilene, Texas offers all major forms of transportation including highways, rail, ground distribution, and air, making the city well connected.
+Abilene, Texas offers all major forms of transportation including highways, rail, ground distribution, and air, making the city well connected to all domestic markets.

 Abilene is located directly on Interstate 20 (I-20) that connects west to El Paso, Texas and east that connects to Dallas/Ft.
 Worth moving approximately 40,000 vehicles on an average day.
 The City also serves as a hub for U.S. Highways 83, 84, 277 and State Highways 36 and 18.
 Encircling the east side of the City, Loop 322 links I-20 to U.S. Highways 84/84.
 Ground transportation services are available from major carriers including FedEx, UPS, Central Freight Lines, R&L Carriers, Saia, Yellow Freight Systems and twenty other providers in Abilene.